 In the Paavilainen group, I contribute to the protein production efforts through the use of my skills in growing and modifying microorganisms.
 I have my Master's degree in Hydrobiology from the University of Latvia and have been working for eight years in the Institute of Biology, University of Latvia.
 After arriving in Finland, I graduated as a laboratory technician from the StadinAO, Helsinki Vocational College and Adult Institute.
 I learned a lot about cloning, protein expression and many laboratory methods while working in the Laboratory of Microbiology and Biotechnology, University of Helsinki.
 In my free time, I have become a passionate folk dancer and a gardener.

-I work as a project coordinator in the Paavilainen Group and some other research groups working with financial, HR, and general matters.
-I have research experience in clinical nutrition, diabetes, celiac disease, and food hypersensitivities.
-I have studied clinical nutrition at the University of Eastern Finland and done my PhD at the University Hospital of Oulu in 1999-2005 and worked as a clinical nutritionist during research.
-I also have work experience in product and service development in companies.
-I have worked in the University of Helsinki since 2008 coordinating studies at Pediatric Diabetes Research Group, Finnish Centre of Excellence of Sustainable Space, Inverse Modelling and System Biology of Drug Resistance in Cancer Groups.
+I work as a project coordinator in the Paavilainen Group working with financial, HR and general matters.
+I have worked at the University of Helsinki since 2008 coordinating studies at the Faculty of Medicine, Faculty of Sciences and currently at the Institute of Biotechnology, HiLIFE and Research Services.
+I have studied clinical nutrition at the Faculty of Medicine at the University of Eastern Finland and done my PhD in collaboration with the University of Eastern Finland and the University of Oulu.
+I have worked as a clinical nutritionist in the public and private sectors and I have also work experience in product and service development in companies.
 Outside work, I love yoga and seaside walking.

 Shahid Rehan, PhD, OMass Therapeutics